-Of the three categories of sandbox evasion techniques we have blogged about, context-aware malware is the least sensitive to the underlying sandbox analysis technology.
-As analysis technology improves and finds ways to circumvent sandbox detection, environmental triggers will become increasingly important to malware authors.
+Of the three categories of sandbox evasion techniques we have blogged about, context-aware malware is the least sensitive to the underlying malware sandbox technology.
+As sandbox technology improves and finds ways to circumvent sandbox detection, environmental triggers will become increasingly important to malware authors.

-Hence, it is critical for incident responders and analysts to ensure they are using target analysis environments that accurately replicate in every detail the actual desktop and server environments they are protecting.
+It is critical for security teams to ensure they are using target analysis environments that accurately replicate in every detail the actual desktop and server environments they are protecting.
 Furthermore, as we wrote previously, it’s important to have pseudo-random attributes as part of the target analysis environment.

 Generic sandboxes running identical standard target environments are no longer sufficient.
 Further, the analysis environment needs to be able to detect environment queries and identify hidden code branches.
 VMRay Analyzer has the ability to randomize analysis environments, including when desktop or server gold images are used as the targets.
 Additionally, VMRay Analyzer will flag when malware is making environment queries.
 Combined, these ensure that security teams get the full picture and know when they are dealing with context-aware malware.